inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 # Testing for performance

 For performance testing, we used criterion to benchmark the simple `ExprBoxed::eval` vs our `RecursiveExpr::eval`.
-This code basically just builds up a really big recursive structure (using unfold/fold, because they're honestly really convenient) and evaluates it a bunch of times.
+This code basically just builds up a really big (as in, 131072 nodes) recursive structure (using unfold/fold, because they're honestly really convenient) and evaluates it a bunch of times.

 ```rust
 fn bench_eval(criterion: &mut Criterion) {